gitlabhq/gitlabhq/doc/development/documentation/improvement-workflow.md

 Follow GitLab's [Merge Request Guidelines](../contributing/merge_request_workflow.md#merge-request-guidelines).

-## Content: what belongs in the docs

-In docs, we share any and all helpful info/processes/tips with customers, but warn them in specific terms about the potential ramifications of any mentioned actions.
-There is no reason to withhold 'risky' steps and store them in another location; simply include them along with the rest of the docs, with all necessary detail including specific warnings and caveats.

-Any content that is relevant to users or admins may be included.
-You can freely include presentations, videos, etc.; no matter who it was originally written for, if it is helpful to any of our audiences, we can include it.

-A `Troubleshooting` section in doc pages is part of the default [template](structure.md) for a new page, and can freely be added to any page.

-These guidelines help toward the goal of having every user's search of documentation yield a useful result.

 ## Merging

 Anyone with master access to the affected GitLab project can merge documentation changes.